Sverdlov, Armenia: Historical heritage sites

-Sverdlov hosts the 6th century St. George Church, which was demolished and rebuilt in 19th century, then renovated and re-consecrated in 2010.
+The 13th century monastery of Manstev, is located 6 km northeast from the village, in the village of Teghut.
+The 6th century St George's Church is located in the village, which was demolished and rebuilt in the 19th century, then renovated and re-consecrated in 2010.
 The chapel of the church is dated to the 13th century.
 There are also preserved cemetery ruins.